hcls-solutions/claims-data-activator/README.md

 ### Adding Support for Additional Type of Forms

-- Deploy and train processor
+1. Deploy and train the DocAI  processor.
-- Add configuration for the processor
-- Add configuration for the document

-After Processor is Created and Deployed, add following entry (replace <parser_name> with the name which best describes the processor purpose)
+2. After processor is created and deployed, add following entry (replace <parser_name> with the name which best describes the processor purpose)  inside `parser_config`:
 ```shell
 "parser_config": {
     # ... parsers here ...

     "<parser_name>": {